-Charges excluded from revenue under the District's charity care policy were \$827,525 and \$948,243 for 2022 and 2021, respectively.
+Charges excluded from revenue under the District's charity care policy were \$1,352,577 and \$827,525 for 2023 and 2022, respectively, which increased due to increases in uninsured patients.

 Note 10: Contingencies

 Litigation

 In the normal course of business, the District is, from time to time, subject to allegations that may or do result in litigation.
 Some of these allegations are in areas not covered by the District's commercial insurance; for example, allegations regarding employment practices or performance of contracts.
 The District evaluates such allegations by conducting investigations to determine the validity of each potential claim.
 Based upon the advice of legal counsel, management records an estimate of the amount of ultimate expected loss, if any, for each.
 Events could occur that would cause the estimate of ultimate loss to differ materially in the near term.